Migrating from DSL1

 ).

-Refer to the Workflows page to learn how to define a workflow.
-The DSL2 version of the above script is duplicated here for your convenience:
+See Workflows page to learn how to define a workflow.

 params.str = 'Hello world!'